m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

 * You will then connect kubectl to the Kubernetes cluster you created.
 To do so, run the following command:

    ```
-   az aks get-credentials --resource-group javaee-cafe-group-`<your suffix>` --name javaee-cafe-cluster-`<your suffix>`
+   az aks get-credentials --resource-group jakartaee-cafe-group-`<your suffix>` --name jakartaee-cafe-cluster-`<your suffix>`
    ```
   If you get an error about an already existing resource, you may need to delete the ~/.kube directory.

 ## Create Service Connections
 * Clone this repository into your own GitHub account.
-Make sure to update the [kubernetes-devops/javaee-cafe/javaee-cafe.yml](javaee-cafe/javaee-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.
+Make sure to update the [kubernetes-devops/jakartaee-cafe/jakartaee-cafe.yml](jakartaee-cafe/jakartaee-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.
 * Go to [Azure DevOps home](https://dev.azure.com).
 * Select your project.
 Click on project settings -> Pipelines -> Service connections -> New service connection -> GitHub.
 Provide a connection name.
 Click authorize.
 Click OK.
 * Select New service connection -> Docker Registry.
 Select Docker Hub as your registry type.
 Specify the connection name to be docker-hub-`<Your Docker Hub ID>`.
 Fill in your Docker ID, password and email.
 Click OK.
 * Select New service connection -> Kubernetes.
 Select Azure subscription as your authentication.
-Specify the connection name to be javaee-cafe-cluster.
-Select the cluster to be javaee-cafe-cluster-`<your suffix>`.
+Specify the connection name to be jakartaee-cafe-cluster.
+Select the cluster to be jakartaee-cafe-cluster-`<your suffix>`.
 Click OK.

 ## Create and Run the Pipeline
 * Select pipelines.
 Click new -> new build pipeline.
 Select GitHub as source control.
-Select javaee-docker from your own repository.
+Select jakartaee-docker from your own repository.
 Select existing Azure Pipelines YAML file.
-Select /kubernetes-devops/javaee-cafe/azure-pipelines.yml as the path.
+Select /kubernetes-devops/jakartaee-cafe/azure-pipelines.yml as the path.

 * In the YAML file, replace occurrences of `rezarahman` with `<Your Docker Hub ID>`.
 When done, hit save and hit run.
 * When the job finishes running, the application will be deployed to Kubernetes.
-* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/javaee-cafe`:
+* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/jakartaee-cafe`:
    ```
-   kubectl get svc javaee-cafe --watch
+   kubectl get svc jakartaee-cafe --watch
    ```
   It may take a few minutes for the load balancer to be created.
 When the external IP changes over from *pending* to a valid IP, just hit Control-C to exit.